alperuzun/Proteinarium/README.md

 `group1GeneSetFile=<value> projectName=<value> maxPathLength=<value> ...`
 This option is provided primarily for scripting purposes; it is instead recommended to specify a configuration file as detailed above.

-For a complete list of configuration options and explanations of how they affect Proteinarium, refer to the *Configurability* section of the [Methods](Methods.pdf) document.
+For a complete list of configuration options and explanations of how they affect Proteinarium, refer to [Configuration](Configuration.pdf).